 GDS alumnus Jason Campbell ’07, also known as the TikTok Doc for his viral dance videos, has been accused of sexual misconduct and harassment by former medical co-workers.
-The allegations, initially reported in The Oregonian, are the basis of a $45 million lawsuit filed Friday in the U.S. District Court in Portland.
+The allegations, initially reported in The Oregonian, are the basis of a $45 million lawsuit filed Friday, Feb.
+26, in the U.S. District Court in Portland, Oregon.

-Campbell garnered national attention last year for joyful TikTok videos he made during the pandemic with colleagues at the Oregon Health & Science University (OHSU) in Portland, Oregon.
+Campbell garnered national attention last year for joyful TikTok videos he made during the pandemic with colleagues at the Oregon Health & Science University (OHSU) in Portland.
 He was working as an anesthesiology resident there but has since moved to Florida.

 The new lawsuit claims that Campbell made unwanted sexual advances on the anonymous plaintiff and sent her pornographic messages between January and April of 2020, inflicting “severe, substantial, enduring emotional distress, discomfort, and interference with usual life activities.”